 Don Clinton Steve Hughes Kenneth Wallace

 Shiloh Church has also be influential in political affairs.
 One of our early pastors, Henry Abbott, was elected to both the State Congress Meetings in Halifax, NC in 1776.
-On April 12,1776, the first Congress adopted the famous Halifax Resolves.
-The last paragraph of the Halifax Resolves reads in part: "Resolve, that the delegates for the Colony in the Continental Congress, be empowered to concur with the delegates of the other colonies in declaring Independency..."
+On April 12, 1776, the first Congress adopted the famous Halifax Resolves.
+The last paragraph of the Halifax Resolves reads in part: "Resolve, that the delegates for the Colony in the Continental Congress, be empowered to concur with the delegates of the other colonies in declaring Indepencency..."

 In 1990, Shiloh church history added a new page.
-Earline Revelle was ordained as the first woman deacon to serve in the church.
-To date, she has served SBC as an active deacon 3 terms.
+Earline Revelle was ordained as the first woman deacon to serve in the church and served Shiloh Baptist Church as an active deacon for three terms.

 In 1995, Andrea Garrett was hired as an American Sign Language Interpreter.

 Baptist embarked on a more relaxed style of worship.
 The Early Worship

 Service began.
 It provided a relaxed atmosphere with Praise and Worship

 Music, a condensed version of the sermon for the 11:00 Worship Service,

 and a more contemporary worship experience.
 This worship experience still